wooogler/choir-code-docs/cs-ms-handbook.md

 An [M.S. coursework-only](https://students.cs.vt.edu/Graduate/Degrees/MSCoursework.html) option ("a master's along the way") is available to Ph.D. students who seek to earn a Master of Science degree on the way to their Ph.D.

-Students not pursuing a Ph.D. who wish to complete a coursework-only master's (no thesis) should enroll in the [Master of Engineering degree program](https://students.cs.vt.edu/Graduate/Degrees/MEng.html).Compare the two degrees [here](https://students.cs.vt.edu/Graduate/Degrees/MSThesis.html).
+Students not pursuing a Ph.D. who wish to complete a coursework-only master's (no thesis) should enroll in the [Master of Engineering degree program](https://students.cs.vt.edu/Graduate/Degrees/MEng.html).
+Compare the two degrees [here](https://students.cs.vt.edu/Graduate/Degrees/MSThesis.html).

 ## Contacts